bertiewooster/bertiewooster.github.io/_posts/2022-12-13-Chemistry-machine-learning-for-drug-discovery-with-DeepChem.md

     Test set score: {'pearson_r2_score': 0.5358381141161308}

 The [Pearson correlation coefficient](https://www.scribbr.com/statistics/pearson-correlation-coefficient/) score is worse for the test data than for the train data.
 This is expected because the test data is new to the model.
-Nevertheless, the magnitude being greater than 0.5 indicates a strong, positive correlation betwen predicted and measued lipophilicity.
+Nevertheless, the magnitude being greater than 0.5 indicates a strong, positive correlation between predicted and measured lipophilicity.

 One contributing factor might be that our train set may not have molecules similar enough to those in the test set.
 Recall that we [split by scaffold](https://deepchem.readthedocs.io/en/latest/api_reference/splitters.html#scaffoldsplitter), so it's possible that such splitting led to compounds in the test set that have scaffolds significantly different from those in the train set.